equk/brave-profiles/README.md

 ## Usage

-Clone this repo and copy the files somewhere accessible.
+Clone this repo and copy the script somewhere accessible.

 You can then rename/copy the script to the profile name required (script filename = profile name).

 Optionally you may also want to change the `profile_folder` variable (default is `$HOME/.brave_profiles`)

+## Why Use Profiles?

+- [x] Keep Google services (& logins) seperate
+- [x] Testing webapps
+- [x] Seperate other services from main profile
+- [x] Use differing configurations for services or webapps

+*see notes below for more info on persistant google cookies*

 ## Features

 - [x] Easy creation of profiles
 - [x] Sandbox Check (user namespaces kernel setting)
+- [x] Detect associated Google Account

 ## Linux Tweaks